dhruvvekaria75/discord-burgbuilder/README.md

 Type ```!bb game``` to create a custom game to play with your friends.<br>
 Type ```!bb join <id>``` to join a custom game<br>
 Type ```!bb start``` to start a game (only possible when you created a custom game first).<br>
+The prefix changes to `!bbb` when and the additional command `!bbb solo` becomes available when using development mode. `!bbb solo` starts a single player game for testing purposes.

 ### Game ###
 At the beginning of the game you will be messaged with a blank 10x10 board.<br>